 As it relates to the Comprehensive Plan, the Future Land Use Plan (page 38 of the Comprehensive Plan), designates the subject parcels as "Mixed Use."
 The Comprehensive Plan includes language that supports the proposed multi-unit development as a transition from commercial development to single-family detached residential.
-However, the plan also states that established residential neighborhoods should be preserved and the overall balance of residential, commercial and industrial areas should be maintained (page 39).
+However, the plan also states that the overall balance of residential, commercial and industrial areas should be maintained (page 39).